mirumee/ariadne-website/docs/unions.md

 Every type in GraphQL has a special `__typename` field that is resolved to a string containing the type's name.

-Including this field in your query may simplify implementation of result handling logic in your client:
+Including this field in your query may simplify implementation of result-handling logic in your client:

 ```graphql
 query getFeed {